alxcor/camxls/README.md

 An Excel macro-enabled workbook able to check the availability of Siemens Industry products.

+Project not functional on the new sieportal webpage!

 Simply add product codes (MLFB) into 1st column (column A) in "Data" Worksheet and press the "Read All" or "Read Row" button in order to run the VBA code.